yuvalbennaim/simpleton-state-manager/README.md

 Under Construction...

-Only example I have at this moment is a very basic vanilla JS / WebComponents which I hope to expand upon in the near future.
+I only example I have at this moment is a very basic vanilla JS / WebComponents which I hope to expand upon in the near future.

-zzz